novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Seeing the delighted faces of Oh Min-woo and Lee Jung-woo, Lee Hyun-woo smacked his lips and made a resolution.

 'Our company needs to grow bigger.
-Next time, I want to put all the executives and employees in first class.'
+Next time, I want to put all the executives in first class.'

 * * *